 In the world of entrepreneurs, startups are their babies, and Yodel is growing up to be ahead of the customer service class.

-Bad customer service costs US businesses $62 billion year – and customers go elsewhere for reasons such as encountering unhelpful staff, or not receiving the answers they need over the phone.
+Bad customer service costs US businesses $62 billion a year – and customers go elsewhere for reasons such as encountering unhelpful staff, or not receiving the answers they need over the phone.

 In order to streamline better customer service, business phone solution YodelTalk announced the launch of its standalone app, Yodel.